lowlevel-vampyre/8Bit_CPU/journals/ppuPlan.md

 Another thing you might be thinking about is how exactly to index each pixel individually.
 Since we are storing two pixels in a byte, we can't actually do that, we would have to split them apart after the fact.
 But still, we have 4 bytes per line: how do we know which bytes to select?
 Well, my idea is that since each line is 8 pixels, the binary number system is on our side.
-If we already know which x pixel and each y pixel on a image, we can easily concatonate these to make a full index.
+If we already know which x pixel and each y pixel on a image, we can easily concatenate these to make a full index.
 Want to access the 8th pixel (x = 0b111) on the 3rd line (y = 0b010)?
-Well, we take the first take the upper 2 bits of the x-value (0b11 = '3') and the full y-value (0b010 = 2), and we put those values togethor
+Well, we take the first take the upper 2 bits of the x-value (0b11 = '3') and the full y-value (0b010 = 2), and we put those values together
 (0b01011 = '11') to get the 12th byte, which contains the 23rd and 24th pixel.
 Then, we use the bottom bit of our x-value (0b1 = 1) to select
 between the upper and lower 4-bits of the byte.
 Hooray, we finally have a usable pixel!